Shop With Confidence: FREE Growing & Glowing Promise

 What Tree to Plant Instead of Russian Olive Trees!

-With soft sage green foliage and fine texture, the Russian Olive Tree is common to see growing along roadside and highway ditches.
-These scrubby-looking, wild trees may not look the greatest in these areas but a cared-for Russian Olive in the landscape is something to behold!
+With soft sage green foliage and fine texture, the Russian Olive Tree is commonly seen growing along roadside and highway ditches.
+These scrubby-looking, wild trees may not look the greatest in these areas, but a cared-for Russian Olive in the landscape is something to behold!

 So why can’t you find a Russian Olive for sale in a tree nursery?

-The Russian Olive (Elaeagnus angustifolia) is a deciduous tree native to Europe and Asia and unfortunately, has found its way here and become invasive in many areas.
-Growing That is why you will not see them sold in stores.
+The Russian Olive (Elaeagnus angustifolia) is a deciduous tree native to Europe and Asia, and unfortunately, it has found its way here and become invasive in many areas.
+Growing.
+That is why you will not see them sold in stores.

 Introduced in the early 1900s as a windbreak tree that stabilized soil along riverbanks (its favorite environment) and provided habitat for wildlife, unfortunately, the Russian Olive escaped cultivation and is invasive throughout California and 16 other states.
 Outcompeting and choking out native trees and plants.